WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 ### Annotation Classification

 To apply the annotation classifier (labeler) to the detections, use the following code.
 The recommended labeler model for GGR events with Grevy's zebra is the ``zebra_v1`` model.

+CVS: Here you use densenet, but earlier you have lightnet.
+Please be clear on the choice and distinction.

 ```python
 # Filter to focus only on zebra annotations (e.g., ignoring giraffes)